-Half of the bonus of the members of the Executive Board is paid through the granting of Nestlé S.A. shares at the average price of the last 10 trading days of January of the year of allocation.
+Members of the Executive Board can choose to receive part or all of their bonus in Nestlé S.A. shares at the average price of the last 10 trading days of January of the year of allocation.
 These shares are subject to a 3-year blocking period.